 As another new year dawns, we find ourselves answering calls by businesses and being asked similar questions, mainly revolving around whether the time is right to transition from traditional ISDN lines to VoIP and a Cloud PBX.

-Here's a quick rundown as to why the clock is ticking for ISDN and PSTN systems and why it's the right time to jump on the VoIP train.
+Here's a quick rundown as to why the clock is ticking for ISDN and PSTN systems and why the time is right to jump on the VoIP train.

 The big ISDN switch-off speeds up VoIP adoption

-ISDN or Integrated Services Digital Network is an ageing circuit switched telephone system.
+ISDN - or Integrated Services Digital Network - is an ageing circuit-switched telephone system.
 In the UK, BT have announced ISDN will be turned off and phased out by the year 2025.
-Other countries around the world are also shutting down their ISDN and PSTN systems such as Switzerland this year, Germany in 2018, USA in 2020 and Australia in 2021.
+Other countries around the world are also shutting down their ISDN and PSTN systems such as Switzerland (this year), Germany (2018), USA (2020) and Australia (2021).

 While this may seem a long way away, there are around three million ISDN channels in the UK which are likely to be affected by the switch-off.
 With there being little likelihood of large additional investment in ISDN, jumping to a forward-thinking and future-proof phone system should be on your business' radar sooner rather than later.

 Increased Internet penetration makes for better quality VoIP calling

 Although VoIP calls have only very modest bandwidth requirements (utilising only about 80 KBPs each of download and upload speed per concurrent UK phone call), the better your broadband connection, the better quality your VoIP calls will be.
 Five years ago, internet speeds were still stuttering, but superfast broadband connections are now becoming the norm.
 In fact, between 2010 and 2015, average residential fixed broadband speeds increased at an average rate of 36% year on year.
 Likewise, superfast fixed broadband connections over 30Mbit/s have grown from 0.2million in 2010 to 9.2 million in 2015.